-Judi Hammerlind Carlson, M.S., CCC-SLP TechACCESS of RI
+Matthew Provost, M.S., CCC-SLP TechACCESS

-It has been estimated that 8 to 12 people per 1,000 experience severe communication impairments that require AAC.
+It has been estimated that tens of millions of individuals experience severe communication impairments that require AAC.
 These individuals come from all age groups, socioeconomic groups and racial and ethnic backgrounds.
 In order to improve the ability to communicate with others, some type of augmentative/alternative communication (AAC) intervention is often needed.
 One element of AAC intervention may be the selection of a communication device: a physical object that is used to communicate messages to others.
 Selection of a communication device is usually a team process, requiring input from the user, family members, professional staff and a speech language pathologist specializing in the field of AAC.

 Here are some of the considerations that should be examined when use of a communication device is being contemplated: